- The tournament is the HKFC Citi Soccer Sevens.

 - If a player is shown a red card by the referee, he will be suspended from the subsequent game in which his team plays.
 Any player accumulating two red cards will be banned from the tournament.
 Any player accumulating two yellow cards will be suspended for the next game.
 Thereafter, any player who has already received two yellow cards and a match suspension will receive a match suspension for any other yellow card shown to him during the day’s play.
 There will be no carry over of yellow cards from the league phase to the knock out phase, i.e. all players commence Sunday’s play with no yellow cards on their record.

-- All matches will be officiated by the Hong Kong Football Referees Association.
-Their decision on the field is final and no appeal against their decision will be entertained.
+- All matches will be officiated by the Hong Kong Football Association referees.
+Their decision on the field is final and no appeal against their decision will be entertained

 - All disputes, queries or objections not covered by the above rules shall be referred to the Organising Committee whose decisions shall be final and binding.